-In practice, for known signed models, most or all of the pertaining Boolean functions are of simple structure: single AND or OR gates or, more generally, symmetric threshold functions, where the function evaluates to TRUE iff sufficiently many of its activators (resp. repressors) are present (resp. absent).
-For example, in the EGFR system that we study below 98 of its 112 species (87.5%) are associated with a single AND or OR gate.
-Similarly, in the IL-1 system all species whose gates are known (110 of 121) are associated with a single AND or OR gate.
+In practice, for known signed models, most or all of the pertaining Boolean functions are of simple structure: single AND or OR gates or, more generally, symmetric threshold functions, where the function evaluates to TRUE if and only if sufficiently many of its activators (resp., repressors) are present (resp., absent).
+For example, in the EGFR system that we study below 98 of its 112 nodes (87.5%) are associated with a single AND or OR gate.
+Similarly, in the IL-1 system all nodes whose gates are known (110 of 121) are associated with a single AND or OR gate.